-If you leave the boat for a long period of time, put all cushions on their sides, open all interior cabin and locker doors, and hang a commercially available mildew protector in the cabin.
+The head compartment interior can be cleaned just like you would clean a home interior.
+If you leave the boat for a long period, clean the compartment thoroughly, open all interior locker doors, and hang a commercially available mildew protector in the compartment.

 ALWAYS READ THE LABEL CAREFULLY ON MILDEW PROTECTORS.
-REMOVE THE PROTECTOR AND ALLOW THE CABIN TO VENTILATE COMPLETELY BEFORE USING THE CABIN.
+REMOVE THE PROTECTOR AND ALLOW THE HEAD COMPARTMENT TO VENTILATE COMPLETELY BEFORE USING.

-13.4 Bilge and Engine Compartment
+13.4 Bilge and Engine Room